-The Group incurred a loss \$1,781,679 and had net cash outflows from operating activities of \$192,473 for the year ended 30 June 2016.
-As of that date, the Group had net liabilities of \$263,015.
+The Group incurred a loss of \$764,151 and had net cash outflows from operating activities of \$210,575 for the year ended 30 June 2017.
+As of that date, the Group had net liabilities of \$593,619.

-The ability of the Group to continue a as going concern is principally dependent upon the ability of the Group to secure funds by raising capital from equity markets and managing cash flow in line with available funds.
+The ability of the Group to continue as a going concern is principally dependent upon the ability of the Group to secure funds by raising capital from equity markets and managing cash flow in line with available funds.
 These conditions indicate a material uncertainty, which may cast significant doubt about the ability of Group to continue as a going concern.

 The directors have prepared a cash flow forecast, which indicates that the Group will have sufficient cash flows to meet all commitments and working capital requirements for the 12 month period from the date of signing this financial report.
-As disclosed in Note 18, subsequent to the reporting date, the Group raised \$200,000 from the issue of 2,000,000 shares.
-Furthermore, accrued director fees of \$233,548 included within trade and other payables at 30 June 2016 were settled via the issue of 9,341,938 options on 1 July 2016.
+Furthermore, the directors have agreed that in the 12 months subsequent to the date of the signing of the financial report, they will not recall or demand payment of the accrued director fees of \$670,000 included within trade and other payables at 30 June 2017, except that insofar as the funds of the Group permits repayment and that such repayment will not adversely affect the ability of the Group to carry on its business operations as a going concern.